Raising interest rates with zero inflation is a hard sell

 Both the Federal Reserve and Bank of England are proclaiming that they are on the cusp of raising interest rates for the first time in almost a decade.
 It may take a few months, but the message they are sending still heavily-indebted households either side of the Atlantic is clear: 'be warned'.

-It's not hard to see why near-zero interest rates should be 'normalised' when you do a quick economic health check.
+It's not hard to see why near-zero interest rates should be 'normalized' when you do a quick economic health check.

 After years in the post-credit crisis doldrums, both economies are now growing at brisk annual clips of between 2 and 3 percent.
 Jobless rates are near long-term averages of less than 6 percent.
 Real estate and financial asset prices have raced higher over the past couple of years.